Economy of Bosnia and Herzegovina: Mostar

-Mostar's economy relies heavily on tourism, aluminum and metal industry, banking services and telecommunication sector.
+Mostar's economy relies heavily on tourism, aluminium and metal industry, banking services and telecommunication sector.
 The city is the seat of some of the country's largest corporations.

 Along with Sarajevo, it is the largest financial center in Bosnia and Herzegovina, with two out of three largest banks in the country having their headquarters in Mostar.
 Bosnia-Herzegovina has three national electric, postal and telecommunication service corporations; These three companies banks and the aluminium factory make a vast portion of overall economic activity in the city.

 Aluminij is one of the most influential companies in the city, region, but also country.
 In relation to the current manufacturing capacity it generates an annual export of more than €150 million.
 The partners with which the Aluminij does business are renowned global companies, from which the most important are: Venture Coke Company L.L.C.
 (Venco-Conoco joint Venture) from the US, Glencore International AG from Switzerland, Debis International trading GmbH, Daimler-Chrysler and VAW Aluminium Technologie GmbH from Germany, Hydro ASA from Norway, Fiat from Italy, and TLM-Šibenik from Croatia[5].

 Mostar area alone receives an income of €40 million annually from Aluminij.